blundin/brianlundin.com/src/now.md

 ### Writing

 I am a few weeks into a novel project that I started after my last update here.
-The longer fiction project is still on the backburner, and I am totally fine with it.
+The longer fiction project that's been in the works for a while is still on the backburner, and I am totally fine with it.
 This new project is fun and I have a story idea I love.

 The blog has not been a priority and probably won't be for awhile.
 And I'm okay with that, too.

 ### Ministry

 [Story Team](http://austinstone.org/stories/) is in the midst of renewing our volunteers and considering applications for next year.
 This is a fun time of year to hear what God is doing in our artists lives and meet new artists.
 It takes a lot of energy, but I do love it.

+The first year of the [Writer Development Program](https://www.austinstoneinstitute.org/what-we-do/development-programs/wdp/) is over, and I cannot believe how faithful God has been to us this year.
+We had wonderful students, great teachers, and my fellow coaches and leaders were amazing to work with.
+I am so thankful for what God has done this past year, and I am excited to continue to be a part of it next year.

 ### Family